Plexiglass in schools: A placebo or protector? Experts sound the alarm.

 MYRTLE BEACH — As thousands in Horry County and across South Carolina reconsider their format of school instruction before the second semester, medical experts are casting a wide net in questioning the effectiveness of plexiglass used as dividers in classrooms, calling the measure a “placebo” and pointing to the lack of data to determine the true impact.

-In mid-November, the Horry County Schools Board of Education unanimously voted to use nearly $5 million in state funds to install plexiglass throughout the district to try and combat the spread of COVID-19 in classrooms, something already complete in many other South Carolina school districts.
+In mid-November, the Horry County Schools Board of Education unanimously voted to use nearly $5 million in state funds to install plexiglass throughout the district to try and combat the spread of COVID-19 in classrooms, something already complete in many other SC school districts.

 Construction work began with HCS elementary schools in late November and will finish by Dec.
 23, while high schools will go last and finish at an undetermined date — despite the latter representing 39.5 percent of the district's historic COVID-19 cases within schools.